ngocongduy/1888012-LTHDT-QLCH-WebAppNetCore/README.md

   	1. Login (default route) & Register: In order to join, you must register for an account and log in
 	1. Home
 		+ Homepage: Index page give you 2 options for generating reports: StockByType & OutOfDate
-		+ Thong ke theo loai: StockByType
+		+ Report for stocks grouped in types: StockByType
-		+ Thong ke theo HSD: OutOfDate
+		+ Report for expired stocks: OutOfDate
 	1. Product: you can add/ update/ delete/ and search for product type and product by routing among this category
-		+ Them/ Cap nhat/ Xoa/ Tim kiem san pham: Detail
-		+ Tim kiem/ Cap nhat/ Xoa san pham: Search
-		+ THem/ Cap nhat/ Xoa/ Tim Kiem loai san pham: ProductType
-		+ Tim kiem/ Cap nhat/ Xoa loai san pham: SearchType
+		+ For product: Detail & Search
+		+ For product type: ProductType & SearchType
 	1. Stock: you can add/ update/ delete/ and search for records of products in and out the Store
-		+ Them/ Cap nhat/ Xoa/ Tim kiem phieu nhap: StockIn
-		+ Them/ Cap nhat/ Xoa/ Tim kiem don hang: StockOut
+		+ Track stock in: StockIn
+		+ Track stock out: StockOut
 1. __Model & ViewModel (Business layer and Presentation layer)__
 	1. Model:
-		+ Lop san pham: Product
+		+ Class for product: Product
-		+ Lop loai san phan: ProductType
+		+ Class for product: ProductType
-		+ Lop phieu nhap va don hang: StockTrackDetail
+		+ Class for tracking stock: StockTrackDetail
-		+ Giao thuc: IProductRepositor *(For Constructor Dependency Injection - Only for ProductController)*
+		+ Interface: IProductRepositor *(For Constructor Dependency Injection - Only for ProductController)*
-		+ Lop thuc thi: MockProductRepository
+		+ Implementation for IProductRepository: MockProductRepository *(For local storage -> Can be switched to Database)*
+		+ Class for database access: AppDbContext
+		+ Class for Authorization service: ClaimStore & UserClaim
+		+ Class to customize built-in IdentityUser: ApplicationUser *(currently not used)*
+		+ Class for Error views: ErrorView
 	1. ViewModel: cac lop du lieu trung gian de tuong tac giua Controller va View
-		+ Dung cho cac View lien quan den san pham: ProductViewModel
-		+ Dung cho cac View lien quan den loai san pham: ProductTypeViewModel
-		+ Dung cho cac View lien quan den phieu nhap: StockInViewModel
-		+ Dung cho cac View lien quan den ban hang: StockOutViewModel
+		+ Product views: ProductViewModel
+		+ ProductType views: ProductTypeViewModel
+		+ StockIn views: StockInViewModel
+		+ StockOut views: StockOutViewModel
+		+ and so on...
 1. __Controller (Business layer)__
 	1. Register new account and login control: AccountController
 	1. User role/claim management: AdministrationController
 	1. Product and produc type management: ProductController
 	1. Stock tracking: StockController
 	1. Home page and reports: HomeController

-1. __Data accesslayer (DAL): to read and write files in folder root/data__
+	1. To log and render error page (error handling): ErrorController *(currently not used)*

+1. __Data access layer (DAL)__
 	1. To read and write files in folder root/data
-		+ Du lieu cua san pham: product.json
+		+ Product data: product.json
-		+ Du lieu cua loai san pham: product_type.json
+		+ Product type data: product_type.json
-		+ Du lieu phieu nhap: stock_in.json
+		+ Stock in records: stock_in.json
-		+ Du lieu don hang: stock_out.json
+		+ Stock out records: stock_out.json
-	1. Migrations folder: code-first approach to generate SQL server database users and relating activity (framework built-in IdentityUser)
+	1. Migrations folder: tracking records during migration/update database scheme - code-first approach

 ### Reading guide:
 *Like other dot net apps, the app contains basics files and folders created conventionally*